openlegend/core-rules/core/SRD.md

 ### Properties

-**Burst** - A burst weapon grants advantage equal to it’s value when it’s wielder takes makes a multi-target attack.
+**Burst** - A burst weapon grants advantage equal to it’s value when it’s wielder makes a multi-target attack.

 **Consumable** - A consumable weapon breaks the usual rules of not tracking inventory.
 Each one occupies an inventory slot and attacking with the weapon consumes it, not to be used again.